dequelabs/axe-core/doc/API.md

 #### Purpose

-To configure the format of the data used by aXe.
+To configure the format of the data used by axe.
 This can be used to add new rules, which must be registered with the library to execute.

 #### Description